skollcaku/go-to-live-kata/README.md

 Go to live! kata
 ==================================

-In order to automate and provision the infrastructure requested by the Xpeppers exercise, I have used AWS Cloudformation as the tool.
+In order to automate and provision the infrastructure requested by the XPeppers exercise, I have used AWS Cloudformation as the tool.
 I tested it in my AWS account (for security purposes, an existing .PEM certificate has been used to access via SSH the instance).

 I customized a Multi-AZ Wordpress template to provide availability, reliability and scalability for the deployment of an application.